top of page

 TICKETS

-• You are responsible for getting your own ticket for Burning Man.
+You are responsible for getting your own ticket for Burning Man.
 There are many ways to get a Burning Man Ticket, which we will not take the space to explain here.
 But, we will help advise you on how to navigate the various sales.
-And we suggest that you network with your local Burner Community, which is a good way to get help finding a ticket.
-But the best way to get a ticket is to save your money, be ready, pay attention, and listen to what the Fixxer tells you to do!
+The best way to get a ticket is to save your money, be ready, pay attention, and we will keep you up to date on ticket sales and tickets we may find.
+DO NOT BUY TICKETS THROUGH 3RD PARTY WEBSITES OR FROM PEOPLE YOU DO NOT TRUST.
+THERE ARE MANY SCAMS!

-• ***If you are provided a ticket of any kind through camp, and can no longer join Rootpile, please be advised that this ticket MUST be returned to the fold so that it can be used by other Rootpile core members.
-The Burning Man ORG rules require that these tickets can be used by our camp only.
+***If you are provided a ticket of any kind through camp, and can no longer join Rootpile, you must offer first-right-of-refusal to Rootpile to buy back the ticket. so that it can be used by other Rootpile core members.

 GENERAL

-• If you are interested in joining Rootpile, click on the "Join Us" tab at the top of the page, and this will link you to an application to join our camp.
-We will then review your application, and if you are selected to be a member of our camp, we will email you a link to pay your Mission Contribution.
+If you are interested in joining Rootpile, click on the "Join Us" tab at the top of the page, and this will link you to an application to join our camp.
+We will then review your application, and if you are selected to be a member of our camp, we will email you a link to pay your Yearly Dues, Mission Contribution, and other options.

 If you don't see the info you need here, email us.